Guilford CT: Seeds of “Offbeat” Northeast

 EAT: Marketplace at Guilford Food Center

-The Marketplace is all the rage these days in Guilford.
-A former grocery store, right on the Green, was converted into a cool place to pick up fresh meat and fish.
+A former grocery store, right on the Green, was converted into the fun Marketplace At Guilford Food Center – the place in town to pick up fresh meat and fish.
 Plus, quench your thirst with hundreds of custom Italian Soda flavors, get the best local craft beer on tap, and grab a prepared sandwich, salad, and side for lunch with friends.
-Open 7-7 Mon-Sat, 7-4 Sunday.

 Simple grilled meats, fish and veggies at The Place in Guilford CT